 Stephen Leaney is probably the most prominent golfer to have won the Sand Greens title.
 Coming from Royal Perth GC, Leaney claimed the winners shield at Augusta GC in 1992 and turned Professional later that same year.
 Over his career, he won 16 professional tournaments.
-In 2003, he came second in the US Open and, in 2004, he qualified and played in the Masters (Augusta, Georgia, its volunteers.
+In 2003, he came second in the US Open and, in 2004, he qualified and played in the Masters (Augusta, Georgia, U.S.).

+The clubs that host the Sand Greens are each subject to various environmental and/or financial constraints and must rely on the innovation, energy, and good nature of its volunteers.
 AGC, for example, is constrained by a lack of water.
 The water table in our coastal sand hills is over 800 feet deep, and the cost of pumping water to the surface is prohibitive.
 Lack of trained personnel is another limitation faced by many smaller clubs.
 A good grass green requires the close supervision of expert turf managers.
 It is common knowledge that, although slower, a sand green is a far superior putting surface when compared to a poorly maintained turf green.
 Synthetic greens are another option, but they, too, have significant Sand Green at Leonora maintenance requirements.
+GC